-For more complex abstractions: give names to specification
+For more complex abstractions: give names to "fields" - parts of the abstract value

-- AF defines the value of each "specification field" - (Course notes have examples of complex AFs with many spec. fields, but it's possible to be too complex - go for simple, correct, understandable whenever possible)
+- AF defines the value of each "specification field" - (Course notes have examples of complex AFs with many spec. fields, but go for simple, correct, understandable and use fields only when they contribute to clarity & precision.
+Often don't need lots of complex fields.)

-Overview section of the specification should provide a notation of writing abstract values
+Overview section of the specification should provide a notation for writing abstract values